dreck0001/OpioidDataMigration/README.md

 - CreateDatabaseAndStagingTable_2.sql

-this is the first sql run to create a database and all the necessary tables.
+This is the first sql run to create a database and all the necessary tables.

-- CreateDatabaseAndStagingTable_2.sql
+- Opioid_StagingWarehousingArchiving.dtsx

-this is
+This is the SSIS project package which holds the control flow, which first runs the above file, reads the excel source files in a ForEach Loop and loads the data into staging and archiving area tables, and stores metadata in an audit table.

-- CreateDatabaseAndStagingTable_2.sql
+- h4_Toad_model.txp

-this is
+A pictoial description of the dataflow done with Toad Data Modeler

-- CreateDatabaseAndStagingTable_2.sql
+- hw4_Explanation.docx

-this is
+More explanations with annotated screenshot that descibe the entire project